 A sediment scour test was conducted to evaluate the ability to retain captured material during high flows.
-A false floor was installed in the unit and 4" of 50-1000 micron sediment was pre-loaded in each chamber of the collection sump to the 50% capacity level, in accordance with the protocol.
+A false floor was installed in the unit at an elevation of 2" and 4" of 50-1000 micron sediment was pre-loaded in each chamber of the collection sump to the 50% capacity level, in accordance with the protocol.
 All test sediment was evenly distributed and levelled prior to testing as per the protocol.
-Based on the non-uniform sediment deposition patterns observed during the removal efficiency testing, it was deemed appropriate to conduct contouring of the bed prior to performing the scour test.
+Based on the non-uniform sediment deposition patterns observed and documented during the removal efficiency testing, it was deemed appropriate to conduct contouring of the bed prior to performing the scour test.
 Details of the contouring procedure are discussed in Section 4.3.